McMasterRS/lm_building-modern-SPAs/interactive-ui-elements.md

 </MacSpeedDial>
 ```

-Your `pages/page_2/index.tsx` file should now look like this:
+Your `app/page_2/page.tsx` file should now look like this:
 ```
+'use client';

 import React from "react";
-import styles from '@/styles/Home.module.css' import Typography from '@mui/material/Typography' import {useEffect} from "react";
+import styles from '@/styles/page.module.css' import Typography from '@mui/material/Typography' import {useEffect} from "react";
 import Container from "@mui/material/Container";